Detailed Guide forStock Clerks and Order Fillers in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Stock Clerks and Order Fillers in California is $24,489 annually, or $11.77 hourly.
-The median wage for Stock Clerks and Order Fillers in San Diego County is $24,049 annually, or $11.56 hourly.
+The median wage in 2016 for Stock Clerks and Order Fillers in California was $24,489 annually, or $11.77 hourly.
+The median wage for Stock Clerks and Order Fillers in San Diego County was $24,049 annually, or $11.56 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits for Stock Clerks and Order Fillers will vary by industry and whether employed full or part-time.
 If uniforms are required, employers generally provide them or offer an allowance to purchase them.